FAQs for Parents and Families

 I want to see my student’s grade reports or transcripts and see how they are performing academically.

 College students’ records are protected by the Family Educational Right and Privacy Act (FERPA), which restricts institutions from releasing grades and other educational records without the student’s written permission.
-Your student can give you permission by completing an authorization form in the Registrar’s office.
-Students may view their grades online through Self-Service Banner (SSB) after the grades have been submitted to the registrar.
-Colorado College does not mail grade reports home, unless the student makes a written request for a transcript to be sent home from the registrar.
+Students may view their grades online through Self-Service Banner (SSB) after the grades have been submitted and recorded by the Office of the Registrar.
+Since the system is student-controlled, students are encouraged to share grade information with their parents.
+Colorado College does not mail grade reports home.
+If parents want an official copy of their student's grades, the student can submit an online request to have a copy sent to their parents by following these instructions.

 Are tutoring services available?